-G4.3 Upgraded Irrigation System

-Requirement: If the home has an installed existing irrigation system the system must be upgraded to include a rain sensor, timer based controller, and code irrigation heads.

-Intent: Reduce water consumption of the home

-Submittal: Manufacturers specs.

-G4.4 Existing Homes with Pools - Upgrade Pump to Variable Speed or Dual Speed motor to a dual speed motor with the same flow rate.
-(Replacement of the pump is not required).

-Requirement: Any pool pump that is ≥ 1 hp and is ≥ 7 years old MUST, at a minimum, update their to pool equipment is required to bring the entire system up to code.
-Reduce water and energy consumption from the use of a pool.

-Intent: New pool code effective January 1, 2011 require that a homeowner making any change

-Submittal: Manufacturers specs.

-G4.5 Improve Roof to Wall Connections

-Requirement: Home must have roof-to-wall connections upgraded to code minimum in instances where the majority of trusses (1.) are toe-nailed to top plate (frame walls), OR (2.) have hurricane clips missing (frame or masonry walls), OR (3.) have hurricane single / double straps with more than 1 inch space between truss and bond beam (masonry walls).

-Intent: Strengthening the roof-to-wall connection lowers home insurance premiums and prevents roof detachment in hurricane/high winds leading to destruction of home.
-Unfortunately, this mitigation is only mandated by FBC if the house undergoing re-roofing is valued more than \$300,000.
+Version 11 Revised 10-16-17 G4.05 Improve Roof to Wall Connections Requirement: Home must have roof-to-wall connections upgraded to code minimum in instances where the majority of trusses (1.) are toe-nailed to top plate (frame walls), OR (2.) have hurricane clips missing (frame or masonry walls), OR (3.) have hurricane single / double straps with more than 1 inch space between truss and bond beam (masonry walls).
+Points: 2 Intent: Strengthening the roof-to-wall connection lowers home insurance premiums and prevents roof detachment in hurricane/high winds leading to destruction of home.
+Unfortunately, this mitigation is only mandated by the Florida Building Code (FBC) if the house undergoing re-roofing is valued more than \$300,000.
+Submittal: N/A Resources: N/A G5 ADDITIONAL CREDITS G5.01 Home Builder/Designer/Architect/Landscape Architect Member of FGBC Requirement: Design/construction team are members of FGBC, the Certifying Agent(s) cannot be counted Points: 1 point for each member (2 points max).
+Intent: FGBC members are aware of a variety of issues and solutions to problems that may occur in building green.

-Submittal: N/A

-Resources: MySafeFloridaHome.com

-G5 Additional Credits

-G5.1 Home Builder/Designer/Architect/Landscape Architect Member of FGBC counted

-Requirement: Design/construction team are members of FGBC, the Certifying Agent(s) cannot be occur in building green.

-Points: 1 point for each member (2 points max).

-Intent: FGBC members are aware of a variety of issues and solutions to problems that may

 Submittal: Names of persons on the construction team that are FGBC members.

-G5.2 Homeowner's Manual Given to Homeowner

-Requirement: Homeowner has received a manual that includes the 3 co-requisite items plus 4 additional items from the following list.
+Resources: N/A G5.02 Homeowner's Manual, Including Information, Benefits, and Operations Requirement: Homeowner has received a manual that includes the 3 co-requisite items plus 4 additional items from the following list.